deepsense-ai/seahorse/README.md

 #Developer mode

-Running `npm run dev` creates a background process that rebuilds whole project whenever any of the source files has been changed, site available at [localhost:3000](http://localhost:3000/) will be automatically reloaded.
+Running `npm start` creates a background process that rebuilds whole project whenever any of the source files has been changed, site available at [localhost:3000](http://localhost:3000/) will be automatically reloaded.

 # List all licences